Shaumik-Ashraf/mcp-fhir-patient-index/README.md

 ### Tech Stack

-Rails 8 with SQLite3, ESBuild, Bootstrap 5.3.
-Action Mailbox, and Turbo.
-JBuilder and ActionMailbox were excluded.
+Rails 8 with SQLite3, ESBuild, Bootstrap 5.3, and all other default options, except JBuilder and ActionMailbox which were excluded.